KhronosGroup/Vulkan-ValidationLayers/loader/LoaderAndLayerInterface.md

 extensions when an application calls `vkEnumerateInstanceExtensionProperties`.
 Additionally, this behavior will cause the loader to throw an error during `vkCreateInstance` if you still attempt to use one of these extensions.
-The intent is to protect applications so that they don't inadvertantly use functionality which could lead to a crash.
+The intent is to protect applications so that they don't inadvertently use functionality which could lead to a crash.

 On the other-hand, if you know you can safely use the extension, you may disable